Davidloku1234567/wildfire/README.md

 The five most frequent stated causes of fire in California is Miscellaneous, Equipment Use, Lightning, Arson, and Debris Burning.

 The dataset for wildfire in California initially contained thirteen features.
 The features 'COUNTY', and 'FIPS_NAME' had about 70% of values missing, and therefore they were dropped.
+Categorical variables such as 'FIRE_SIZE_CLASS' and 'STAT_CAUSE_DESCR' are converted into dummy variables.

 Random forest classifier from sklearn was used for one versus the rest classification to predict the stated causes of fire.
 The classes of training data was balanced by upsampling.